 Let us only give you a few final recommendations before you leave:

 Last but not least, you can take advantage of the payment gateways previously integrated with your ecommerce platform.
-Consider Magento: it supports PayPal, Braintree, and Authorize.Net out-of-the-box, plus has a flexible API to integrate any other payment solution.
+Consider Adobe Commerce: it supports PayPal, Braintree, and Authorize.Net out-of-the-box and has a flexible API to integrate any other payment solution.

 Whatever your choice of a payment gateway, give us a call at Elogic.
 We have extensive background integrating any kind of third-party service, including payment processors, and will help you both choose the best one for your business and implement it on your website.

 Frequently Asked Questions

 A payment gateway is a technology that allows a merchant to accept credit and debit card payments.
 A few examples of the best ecommerce payment gateways are PayPal, Authorize.net, Stripe, and Square.